 “Imagine if Las Vegas had been located between in New York and Detroit in the 1960s,” an associate recalled Adelson saying.
 “That’s Macau.”

 It would be wrong to sanctify Sheldon Adelson after his passing.
-He was renowned as a tough leader, a driven entrepreneur whose gruff and abrasive manner didn’t endear him to all, yet undoubtedly earned the respect of most.
+He was renowned as a tough leader, a driven entrepreneur whose sometimes abrasive manner didn’t endear him to all, yet undoubtedly earned the respect of most.
 Certainly he was a visionary, a man credited not only with reimagining Las Vegas as a leading convention destination but with transforming Asia’s aging casino town of Macau into the undisputed heavyweight champion it remains to this day.
 He led an incredible life that few of us could ever even dream of, let alone aspire to.
 Without him, Macau and Las Vegas (and the IRs of Singapore) would be mere shadows of what they are today.
 The legacy of Sheldon G Adelson is set to live long into the future.